Craig Slater: Colchester United

 On 7 July 2016, Slater joined English League Two club Colchester United, signing a two-year contract.
 He made his debut for Colchester on 6 August in their 1–1 draw with Hartlepool United at Victoria Park on the opening day of the season.
 He scored his first Colchester goal with a free kick in their 2–1 defeat to Plymouth Argyle at Home Park on 29 October.
 He was ruled out for the remainder of the 2016–17 season in March 2017 following an operation for a double hernia and groin problems, having scored three goals in 32 games in all competitions.

 On 3 January 2018, Slater joined Scottish Championship club Dundee United on loan until the end of the 2017–18 season.
 He made his debut on 6 January in United's 6–1 defeat at Falkirk and was substituted off after 59-minutes.
 He scored his first goal for the club on 28 April in United's 2–0 win over Livingston.

 At the end of the 2017–18 season he was released by Colchester.

 On 2 July 2018 he joined Danish Superliga side AC Horsens for a short trial.

 Partick Thistle

 Slater joined Scottish Championship side Partick Thistle on a one-year deal in July 2018.
 He left the club in January 2020.

 Queen's Park

 Later that month Slater signed for Scottish League Two side Queen's Park.
 He would win the league with the Spiders, prior to leaving the club in 2021.

 Forfar Athletic

 In May 2021, Forfar Athletic announced that they had signed Slater on a two-year deal.
+He was nominated for Scottish League Two player of the year and named in the PFA team of the year in 2022–23.

+Arbroath

+Slater signed a two-year contract with Scottish Championship club Arbroath in May 2023.